 4. Choose “Manually provision tagging server”, copy your container config and paste it in any text editor.
 We will need it for the next steps.

-5. Now you need to create an account in our service: https://app.gtm-server.com/auth/sign-up
+5. Create or login to your account in our service: https://app.gtm-server.com/auth/sign-up

 7. Once you click create, you will see the status of your container, container config, and plan name.
 It takes around 5 minutes to deploy a server container.
 Please reload the page to update the status.
-If the set up was done correctly, you should see the status “Running”.
-If the status is Deploying please couple of minutes and refresh the page.
+If the setup was done correctly, you should see the status “Running”.

 If you see “Error” please check that you’ve copied and pasted the correct container configuration.